 Mitchell A65 Computer Classroom

 This is the School's primary computer cluster, designed for instructional use.
 The classroom features 20 PCs and a video projection system.
-When not scheduled for a class the room is available for drop-in use by all faculty and students in Earth Sciences.
+When not scheduled for a class the room is available for drop-in use by all faculty and students in Stanford Earth.
 Contact the lab manager with any questions.
 For more details, see:

 G.R.I.D. lab in Mitchell A59